CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ## To Restore the original ChromeOS

-At the end of this experiemtn you may want to restore the original ChromeOS to your Chromebook, here is how you can do it.
+At the end of this experiment you may want to restore the original ChromeOS to your Chromebook, here is how you can do it.

-Remember that if you upgraded the SSD, you will have still the original ChromeOS on the old SSD, therefore you can consider just to switch hard disk!
+Remember that if you upgraded the SSD, you will have still the original ChromeOS on the old SSD, therefore you can consider just to switch hard disk instead of reinstalling the OS!

 For resources about restoring the original ChromeOs please visit the relative [Chromebook help page](https://support.google.com/chromebook/answer/1080595?hl=en#zippy=%2Cuse-a-linux-computer%2Cstep-download-a-new-copy-of-the-os%2Cstep-enter-recovery-mode).
-You can also check this [blogpost](https://www.linux.com/topic/desktop/how-install-linux-acer-c720-chromebook/) by *Jack Wallen* (look at the last section).
+You can also check at the end of this [blogpost](https://www.linux.com/topic/desktop/how-install-linux-acer-c720-chromebook/) by *Jack Wallen*.

 ### You need:
-1. SD card or usb drive with recovery ChromeOS (that you made previously)
+1. SD card or usb drive with recovery ChromeOS (that you made previously).

-Remove every device connected to your Chromebook (such as a mouse or external hard drive) and be sure to have enpugh power in your laptop battery (or to be coonnected to the power soklet).
+Remove every device connected to your Chromebook (such as a mouse or external hard drive) and be sure to have enough power in your laptop battery (or to be connected to the power socklet).

-**Enter the Chromebook recovery mode**: Press and hold Esc + Refresh, then press Power.
-Let go of Power.
+**Enter the Chromebook recovery mode**: Press and hold Esc + Refresh, then tap the Power button.
 When a message shows on the screen, let go of the other keys.
 (On some Chromebook models: Press and hold Esc + Maximize, then press and release Power.)

 You should see one of these messages: "ChromeOS is missing or damaged.
 Please insert a recovery USB stick or SD card." or "Please insert a recovery USB stick or SD card."
 (BTW, at the bottom of the page you can also see the HWID of your model).